Sports Coach Logo Sports Coach Training Principles Fitness Components

 Motivation

 Your level of motivation is an essential factor in coaching.
-When we first start coaching, we are very motivated to develop our skills, but some coaches are still eager to work on the court and develop new skills while others are there only for the money.
-You have to find what motivates you to coach and then spend as many hours as you can in that environment.
+When we first start coaching, we are very motivated to develop our skills, but some coaches are still eager to work on the court and develop new skills, while others are there only for the money.
+You have to find what motivates you to coach and spend as many hours as possible in that environment.
 If you are losing motivation, change it because it hurts you and your fellow players when you are not motivated.
 Remember, coaching is a responsible job, and you can bring a smile to a player's face, or you can close the gate to their tennis world forever.

 Conclusion